saturn597/mosaigraph/README.md

 =====================
 Mosaigraph is a command line utility for making photomosaics.

 A "photomosaic" consists of a large number of small images that, when viewed together, look like some other, larger image.
-For example, here's a photomosaic produced using Mosaigraph:
+For example, here's a photomosaic produced using Mosaigraph - warning, large image below:

 [mona6.jpg](http://saturn597.github.io/mosaics/mona6.jpg)